 Use unique usernames and pseudonyms

-By complicating the process of connecting accounts and gathering information, you're essentially throwing a spanner in the works for anyone trying to dig up dirt on you.
 When it comes to creating secure usernames, try to avoid the obvious.
 For instance, using your name or the beginning of your email address is a no-go.
-And remember, never reveal personal information within the username itself.
+Also, never reveal personal information within the username itself.

 Create hard-to-crack passwords